Worboys Committee

-The Worboys Committee was formed by the British government to review signage on all British roads.
+The Worboys Committee, under the leadership of Walter John Worboys, was formed by the British government to review signage on all British roads.
 In its July 1963 report Traffic signs: report of the committee on traffic signs for all-purpose roads, it found existing road signs to be obsolete for the increasing numbers of motor vehicles and their increasing speeds, and made over a dozen key recommendations.
 The committee went on to completely revise road signs in Britain, with an emphasis on symbols alone, adopting standard colour and shape practices used in mainland Europe and a new typeface.
 Its principles were adopted and are still the basis of all road signs in the United Kingdom.

 The Anderson Committee

 The first moves to a new signage system were prompted by the first motorways.
 Flaws of existing signs had already been observed with drivers at speed struggling to interpret them.
 New signs were needed in 1958 for the opening of the Preston By-pass, the first motorway.
 A separate committee, known as the 'Anderson Committee', was assembled in 1957 to design signage.
 The committee took inspiration from the United States and Germany who were designing their own motorways and signage to go with them.
 Two graphic designers were commissioned to design the system of signage: Jock Kinneir and his assistant (and later business partner) Margaret Calvert.